 – William Wallace

-The team at Fired-Up’s challenge to you is to take time to reflect on what you are doing with your life; are you really living it?
-Ask the question, “Am I being purposefully passionate about what I am doing?”.
-If the answer is no, then you need to ask, “Why?”.
-We believe that if you want to make an impact in this world for your family, for Christ or for your work then you need to be doing something that you are passionate about.
+We believe that if you want to make an impact in this world for your family, for Christ, or for your work then you need to be doing something that you are passionate about.
 Pray about it.
 Reflect on it.
 Make a decision to be more intentional about making a change if you need to.
 You CAN make it happen and you CAN make an impact in this world.
 It’s about time to go make it happen.

 The Fired-Up!
 Team and I would love to help you find your passion and really live it out.
 This ultimately and naturally will develop you into becoming a more impactful leader.
-Drop us an email or visit the Connect With Us page today!
+Drop us an email or connect with us today!